idvorkin/techdiary/notes/machine-learning.md

 Programming has levels of abstraction and so does ML.
 The levels from most general to most specific are below.

+### Disambiguating the word Model

+The word model is overloaded - Wickhan describes the following terms ( but I haven't yet re-written the article):

+**Model Family** - The class of ML algorithm being used e.g. Linear Regression, Recurrant Neural Network.
+**Model Form** - The model family, the features and the hyper parameters **Fitted Model** - Model form fit to data and able to perform estimates.

 ### Using an ML Model

 This is the same as using a high level API or library, something like IsPlural(word).
 These APIs can run locally in a library, or remotely in a web service.